 This is not about goofing off – it’s about getting to know the titles, the platforms, the genres, the styles of VO required, the character archetypes (and how you and your brand stack up against those archetypes), even the damage it can do to your voice, and to get a really good listen as to what the best in the business are doing.

-When Blindlight’s Timothy Cubbison mentioned that this past Monday night, it was a great reminder how knowing the world of videogames is no different than knowing the world of commercials (by watching TV and listening to radio), audiobooks (by going to Audible and ACX and downloading and listening to a few) or narration (by watching The History Channel for something other than Pawn Stars or Top Shot) is for their categories.
+When Blindlight’s Timothy Cubbison mentioned that, it was a great reminder how knowing the world of videogames is no different than knowing the world of commercials (by watching TV and listening to radio), audiobooks (by going to Audible and ACX and downloading and listening to a few) or narration (by watching The History Channel for something other than Pawn Stars or Ice Road Truckers) is for their categories.

-Now if you’ll excuse me, I need to go put in a few rounds of gun play on Gears of War, just to hear how the characters sound and the skill of the actors.
+Now if you’ll excuse me, I need to go put in a few rounds of gun play on Call of Duty, just to hear how the characters sound and the skill of the actors.

 And I suggest you do the same.